angular/angular/aio/content/guide/router.md

 When the application launches, the initial URL in the browser bar is something like:

 <code-example>
   localhost:3000
 </code-example>

-That doesn't match any of the configured routes which means that the application won't display any component when it's launched.
+That doesn't match any of the concrete configured routes which means the router falls through to the wildcard route and displays the `PageNotFoundComponent`.

-The user must click one of the links to trigger a navigation and display a component.
+The application needs a **default route** to a valid page.
+The default page for this app is the list of heroes.

-It would be nicer if the application had a **default route** that displayed the list of heroes immediately, just as it will when the user clicks the "Heroes" link or pastes `localhost:3000/heroes` into the address bar.
+The app should navigate there as if the user clicked the "Heroes" link or pasted `localhost:3000/heroes` into the address bar.

 {@a redirect}

 ### Redirecting routes